guillermooo/sublime-undocs/source/customization/settings.rst

 ======

 Settings files use JSON and have the ``.sublime-settings`` extension.
-The purpose of a``.sublime-settings`` files is determined by its name.
+The purpose of a ``.sublime-settings`` file is determined by its name.
 For example, ``Python.sublime-settings`` controls settings for Python files, whereas ``Minimap.sublime-settings`` controls the minimap settings, etc.